 Actuarial valuations are performed annually to measure the funding progress of the plans and the total pension liabilities used for accounting purposes.
-Total pension liabilities are based on the June 30, 2021 valuation rolled forward to the June 30, 2022 measurement date.
-The net pension liability is equal to the rolled forward total pension liability less the plan's fiduciary net position as of the measurement date.
+Total pension liabilities are based on the June 30, 2022, valuation rolled forward to the June 30, 2023, measurement date.
+The netpension liability is equal to the rolled forward total pension liability less the plan's fiduciary net position as of the measurement date.

 To validate that the assumptions used to determine the total pension liability are reasonably related to experience, the System requests the actuary to conduct an experience investigation every other year on a rolling four-year period.
 The investigation considers mortality, retirement, withdrawals and compensation of members, and economic forecasts for inflation and investment rate of return.
-June 30, 2021 actuarial valuations were prepared using actuarial assumptions adopted by the Board in August 2021 based on the experience investigation for the four-year period ending June 30, 2020.
+June 30, 2022, actuarial valuations were prepared using actuarial assumptions adopted by the Board in August 2021 based on the experience investigation for the four-year period ending June 30, 2020.

-Significant methods and assumptions used in the valuations as of the June 30, 2021 valuation date were as follows:
+Actuarial valuations of funding progress are prepared using current contribution rates.
+Significant methods and assumptions used in the valuations as of the June 30, 2022, valuation date were as follows:

-PERS MHSPRS SLRP MRS Actuarial Methods: Actuarial cost Method Entry age Entry age Entry age Entry age Amortization Method Level percent open Level percent open Level percent open Level dollar closed Remaining Amortization Period 50.9 years 21.0 years 25.1 years 13.0 years Asset Valuation Method 5-year Smoothed Fair Value 5-year Smoothed Fair Value 5-year Smoothed Fair Value 5-year Smoothed Fair Value Actuarial Assumptions: Investment Rate of Return 7.55% 7.55% 7.55% 7.55% Salary Increase 2.65-17.90% 3.00-8.56% 2.65% Increase in Benefits after Retirement 3.00% 3.00% 3.00% Various
+PERS MHSPRS SLRP MRS Actuarial Methods: Actuarial cost Method Entry age Entry age Entry age Entry age Amortization Method Level percent open Level percent open Level percent open Level dollar closed Remaining Amortization Period 48.8 years 19.9 years 21.9 years Asset Valuation Method 5-year Smoothed Fair Value 5-year Smoothed Fair Value 5-year Smoothed Fair Value 5-year Smoothed Fair Value Actuarial Assumptions: Investment Rate of Return 7.55% 7.55% 7.55% 7.55% Salary Increase 2.65-17.90% 3.00-8.56% 2.65% Increase in Benefits after Retirement 3.00% 3.00% 3.00% Various